Breastfeeding Moms and Covid – How to react to any signs of infection

 Who are at higher risk of developing serious illness from COVID-19?

-People with weakened immune systems, such as those with HIV/AIDS or cancer, who may not be able to fight off the virus as well are most at risk for having more severe illness from COVID-19 infection.
-Other groups include pregnant women, infants under 6 months old, young children between 6 months and 4 years old and people who live in nursing homes or assisted living facilities (ALFs).
+People with weakened immune systems, such as HIV/AIDS or cancer, who may not be able to fight off the virus, are most at risk for having more severe illness from COVID-19 infection.
+Other groups include pregnant women, infants under six months old, young children between 6 months and four years old, and people who live in nursing homes or assisted living facilities (ALFs).

 Can COVID-19 be transmitted through food?

 There’s a lot of information out there about COVID-19.
-And while it’s good to know the facts, it can be hard to know what to do with them.
-Whenever you are not sure what to do, it is better to contact your doctor.
-Especially when you are a breastfeeding mom.
+And while it’s good to know the facts, knowing what to do with them can be challenging.
+It is better to contact your doctor whenever you are unsure what to do, especially when you are a breastfeeding mom.